andordavoti/react-native-track-player/.github/ISSUE_TEMPLATE/bug_report.md

 **Environment (please complete the following information):**
 Run `react-native info` in your project and share the content.
-What `react-native-track-player` version are you using?
+What `@andordavoti/react-native-track-player` version are you using?
 Are you testing on a real device or in the simulator?
 Which OS version are you running?

 **Code**